AshleyF/brief/sandbox/Language/readme.md

 DEBATE 6: Obviously including a type system to distinguish `define` (expecting a `Quotation`) from `store` (expecting *any* `Value`) is a very big open question.
 In this particular case a type error would not even cause an issue until later `fetching` and trying to apply (`i`) a non-`Quotation`.

-Now I can `define` words in the "dictionary".
+Now we can `define` words in the "dictionary".

 ```fsharp
 Literal (Quotation [dup]);                      Literal (String "dup");  store